SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Instrument Configuration Optimization

 Since the detectors at high frequencies have smaller size, we check whether increasing the number of detectors in the highest-frequency bands can reduce the number of detectors required at low frequencies.
 We find that increasing the sensitivity at higher frequencies does not sufficiently compensate and we still need a similar number of detectors at low frequencies to obtain the desired SNR$_{\mu}$.
-As an additional comparison, we run the same grid calculation for the configuration that starts with 2 GHz and find that the highest SNR$_{\mu}$ that can be reached is $\simeq 1.6$.
+As an additional comparison, we run the same final grid calculation for the configuration that starts with 2 GHz and find that the highest SNR$_{\mu}$ that can be reached is $\simeq 1.6$.

 In addition to the 16-band optimized set-up, we also consider a configuration that takes advantage of on-chip multichroic technology that has been demonstrated at intermediate frequencies, i.e., a single feedhorn sensitive to several narrower bands via multiplexed detectors~\cite{McMahon_2012}.
 To implement this, we split all octave bandwidths between 10 and 500~GHz into four sub-bands, thereby increasing frequency resolution at the expense of some sensitivity with each split (for the 6 bands that we split, the sensitivity is reduced between $\approx 5-18\%$).
 The motivation for such a choice is to improve the instrument's robustness to differences between the true foregrounds and those assumed in the model we have used for optimization, via increased spectral resolution.
 These additional band splittings give us a configuration with 34 bands, which results in SNR$_{\mu}=4.5$ for $t_{\rm obs}=1$ year.
+Note that the number of detectors and the detector array area remain the same as in the 16-band case via the multichroic technology.
 For $t_{\rm obs}=4$ years, the optimized 16-band configuration and this set-up, which we will refer to as ``34-band multichroic'', give SNR$_{\mu}=10$ and $9$, respectively.
 The 34-band multichroic set-up is characterized in Table~\ref{tab:multichroic}.\footnote{We take full advantage of the multichroic detectors for our 34-band multichroic example set-up, but this is not required.
 For example, one could consider a 28-band configuration, which uses multichroic technology between 40-500 GHz, which gives slightly better SNR$_{\mu}=4.9$ and SNR$_{\mu}=9.9$ respectively for the fiducial and extended duration, but has somewhat coarser frequency resolution.}